-In Microsoft Outlook 2010, to enable auto-resolve go to File, Options, Mail, Send messages section and select Automatic Name Checking.
-In Outlook 2007, Outlook 2003, or Outlook 2002, look for the Automatic Name Checking option in Tools, Options, Email Options, Advanced Email Options.
+In Microsoft Outlook 2010 or Outlook 2013, to enable auto-resolve go to File, Options, Mail, Send messages section and select Automatic Name Checking.

 To show the Contacts folder from another user’s mailbox in the Outlook Address Book, see Display Other User’s Contacts in Address Book

 If you are using Outlook 97 or Outlook 98/2000 in Corporate/Workgroup mode and want Outlook to use the folder to resolve names, click Tools | Services | Addressing and add the folder to the list of address lists for name resolution.